-Tricia Alexander experienced a Stroke which was as a result of a Sagittal Thrombosis, less than a week after giving birth to her 2nd child.
-It is thought that the underlying cause was Preeclampsia a condition of high blood pressure that affects some pregnant women during the later path of their pregnancy or after the birth of their baby.
+Tricia Alexander experienced a Stroke resulting from a Sagittal Thrombosis less than a week after giving birth to her 2nd child.
+It is thought that the underlying cause was Preeclampsia, a condition of high blood pressure that affects some pregnant women during the later path of their pregnancy or after the birth of their baby.

 According to Wikipedia, Cerebral venous sinus thrombosis (CVST) is the presence of a blood clot in the dural venous sinuses, which drain blood from the brain.
-Symptoms may include headache, abnormal vision, any of the symptoms of stroke such as weakness of the face and limbs on one side of the body, and seizures.
+Symptoms may include headache, abnormal vision, signs of stroke, such as weakness of the face and limbs on one side of the body, and seizures.

 Connect with Tricia

 10:30 I had to get home, I had to get better

 19:57 I Survived, How come they didn’t

 22:16 How Tricia Alexander became a blessing to others

 47:28 A miracle

 The greatest challenge for me to overcome is that once it did hit me, how close I came to death was getting over it psychologically.
 And even still, sometimes, especially when I hear that someone has passed away from a stroke or someone my age has passed away, I suffer from survivor’s remorse.
 I told you in your DMs because I think I survived; why didn’t they stay?
 And so I struggle with that sometimes.